Governance: Who Does What

 The Vice-Principal (Development and Alumni Relations) promotes the University to its community and its many publics, builds on McGill’s record of fundraising success and enhances relations with alumni, volunteers and friends of McGill.

-The Executive Head (Public Affairs) oversees and enhances McGill's relations with the media, government and the diplomatic corps, and serves as chief liaison with other organizations and public institutions.
+The Vice-Principal (External Relations) oversees and enhances McGill's relations with the media, government and the diplomatic corps, and serves as chief liaison with other organizations and public institutions.

 The Vice-Principal (Research and International Relations) oversees research services and policies, works to optimize the research successes of the University and its affiliated hospitals and serves as the main representative on research and related matters.